xaviershay/blog/_posts/2014-10-18-san-francisco-soda-tax.md

 This reduction has be shown to be [present even when controlling for other variables](http://ajph.aphapublications.org/doi/pdf/10.2105/AJPH.82.1.94) such as anti-smoking publicity.

-The increased price combines with the programs to be funded by revenue from the proposed tax to create a two-pronged attack on obesity, so _even if_ the tax itself does not impact consumption, it is likely that education iniatives made possible by it will.
-While this is unavoidable a regressive tax, the resulting programs can be directed progressively towards segments of the community most at risk.
+The increased price combines with programs funded by revenue from the proposed tax to create a two-pronged attack on obesity. _Even if_ the tax itself does not impact consumption, it is likely that education initiatives made possible by it will.
+While this is unavoidably a regressive tax, the resulting programs can be directed progressively towards segments of the community most at risk.

 Overall, this proposition is an important step towards addressing a widespread and costly health issue.
 Vote _Yes_ on proposition E.